cheind/pure-torch-ngp/README.md

 ## Performance considerations

 This implementation is roughly an order of magnitude slower than the original implementation.
 That is, it takes a minute what takes the original implementation only a few seconds.
-In additiona, we miss an integrated real-time viewer.
+Furthermore, the PSNR values achieved lag behind those of the original work (e.g LEGO 35dB vs. 28dB using this implementation).